 To improve work efficiency at franchised stores, we are introducing sliding display shelves and refrigerated cases with simplified requirements for cleaning filters.
 We will also install new laborsaving equipment to reduce cleaning time.

-In addition, we aim to further boost productivity by introducing a self-checkout system equipped with machines that give change automatically.
+introducing a self-checkout system equipped with machines that give change automatically.
 We will also expand use of a new product inspection system that can significantly reduce working time.